DanMaxic/jb35640-13/home-works/20190318/readme.md

   - TASK #3 - no need, but still practice
   - TASK #3 - written on paper (printed),
 - item(s) to deliver:
-  - please note, deliver (or print) only tasks that are marked as **to-deliver**
-  - script code analysis by component, Please use the word document attached
+  - Please use the word\open-office template in order to deliver the homework (homework.docx\homework.odt).
-  - printed script(s) file (code)
-  - pseudo code, describing the what the script is performing, and why you choose that way to implement.
   - short diagram, describes the infrastructure created by you. use draw.io to generate an image of that (https://draw.io)
 - *DONOT FORGET*: please write your full name, and your ID
 - some guide lines: